vblanco20-1/HoverGame/README.md

 Video: https://youtu.be/bx0LBRroAiw

 This example was written for a lesson, and it comes with detailed explanation of all the systems.
+All the code and blueprints is well commented and clear.

 # GENERAL